amcginlay/eks-demos/doc/21-appmesh/README.md

   --set serviceType=ClusterIP
 ```

-## Observe your watchers

-Return to your **dedicated** terminal window polling the pods, under the heading of `READY` you should see them all change from `1/1` to `2/2` meaning that the pods each now host a pair of containers - your workload twinned its own `envoy` proxy.

 Return to your **dedicated** terminal window polling the frontend and, at this point, nothing appears to have changed because we weighted the `VirtualRouter` to send 100% of traffic to the `blue` backend.

 Continue to watch what happens here as you move on.

 ## Shift traffic